 Barrachina– They say piña coladas were invented in Puerto Rico, so I had lots.
 I’m only listing this place because they claim that this is where the piña colada was first made.
 I had to try it, and it wasn’t good so don’t waste your money.
 It came out of a slushy machine (first red flag), and then they added rum and you had to mix it.
 It tasted as flat as you’d imagine.
 Then Jorge said, and he wanted me to quote him, “it may have been invented here but it was not perfected here.”
 He’s so deep.

 The Mezzanine at St Germaine’s- Hands down my favorite place in the whole area!
 This is the place with the balconies where my dear camera fell.
-They have a long happy hour from 4-8pm every freaking day!
+They have a long happy hour from 4-8 pm every freaking day!
 Half-off a lot of drinks and food (tapas portions).
 They had martinis half off, and also local Puerto Rican rum drinks.
 I had my favorite piña colada here, though it wasn’t part of the happy hour, it was still only $6.50!
 Crazy right?!
 Everything we ate was SO good, I couldn’t stop ordering food.
+Seriously we spent $100 during happy hour only because we ordered way too much stuff.
 My favorite dish was the tacos de carnitas.
 I know, I was surprised too.
 Best carnitas tacos I’ve ever had.
-We came here twice, and I can’t wait to go back one day!
+We came here twice, and I can’t wait to go back one day.

 Ice cream from street carts– Delicious and cheap coconut ice cream!

-Food trucks on weekends- We didn’t know that there’d be food trucks in Old San Juan on the weekend.
+Food trucks on weekends- We didn’t know that there’d be food trucks in Old San Juan on the weekends.
 We didn’t get to try all the food, but it all looked really good.
 The trucks are lined up along the waterfront.
-I did get some churros and they were delish!
+You’ll see all different types of foods ranging from delicious-looking sandwiches to churros.
+I did try the churros and they were so good.
 They reminded me of Spain’s churros as opposed to what we’re used to in the U.S.